-2007), BUSINESS COMBINATIONS, which replaces SFAS No 141.
+In December 2007, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards ("SFAS") No. 141 (revised 2007), BUSINESS COMBINATIONS, which replaces SFAS No 141.
 The statement retains the purchase method of accounting for acquisitions, but requires a number of changes, including changes in the way assets and liabilities are recognized in the purchase accounting.
 It also changes the recognition of assets acquired and liabilities assumed arising from contingencies, requires the capitalization of in-process research and development at fair value, and requires the expensing of acquisition-related costs as incurred.
-SFAS No. 141R is effective for us beginning January 1, 2009 and will apply prospectively to business combinations completed on or after that date.
+SFAS No. 141R is effective for use beginning, January 1, 2009 and will apply prospectively to business combinations completed on or after that date.

 In December 2007, the FASB issued SFAS No. 160, NONCONTROLLING INTERESTS IN CONSOLIDATED FINANCIAL STATEMENTS, AN AMENDMENT OF ARB 51, which changes the accounting and reporting for minority interests.
 Minority interests will be recharacterized as noncontrolling interests and will be reported as a component of equity separate from the parent's equity, and purchases or sales of equity interests that do not result in a change in control will be accounted for as equity transactions.
 In addition, net income attributable to the noncontrolling interest will be included in consolidated net income on the face of the income statement and, upon a loss of control, the interest sold, as well as any interest retained, will be recorded at fair value with any gain or loss recognized in earnings.
-SFAS No. 160 is effective for the Company beginning January 1, 2008 and will apply prospectively, except for the presentation and disclosure requirements, which will apply retrospectively.
-The Company is currently assessing the potential impact that adoption of SFAS No. 160 would have on its financial statements.
+SFAS No. 160 is effective for us beginning January 1, 2008 and will apply prospectively.
+The adoption of SFAS No. 160 is not expected to have a material impact on the Company's financial position, results of operations, or cash flows.